 of Diseases Treated by

-Anti-Aging Treatment By Fetal Precursor (Stem) Cell Transplantation
+Treatment of Aging Disease by BCRO Fetal Precursor Cell Transplantation

-But 4 million (80%) out of 5 million patients treated by fetal precursor (stem) cell therapy (SCT) worldwide during the last 70 years have done so because they suffered from 'aging disease'. (if you click on the above SCT link you will open our homepage where you learn more about this therapy and how to order our fetal precursor (stem) cell transplants)
+But 4 million (80%) out of 5 million patients treated by fetal precursor cell therapy worldwide during the last 70 years have done so because they suffered from 'aging disease'.

 Their decision was based on their instincts and intuition , and in total disregard of official statements about a lack of acceptable research protocols to prove the value of any therapy in slowing down the aging process.